fredcooke/freeems-vanilla/README.md

 ### Loading the firmware S19 file to the device

-Please note: hcs12mem is no longer capable of loading the firmare unassisted.
+*Please note*: hcs12mem is no longer capable of loading the firmare unassisted.

 You need either FreeEMS Loader or mtxloader.
 The former is a standalone app, and the latter is packaged with MTX.